UK Stocks-Factors to watch on May 18

-May 18(Reuters) - Britain's FTSE 100 .FTSE index is seen opening up 91 points on Monday, according to financial bookmakers.
+May 18(Reuters) - Britain's FTSE 100 .FTSE index is seen opening up 91 points on Monday, according to financial bookmakers, with futures up 1.7% ahead of cash markets open.

+* INTU PROPERTIES: British mall operator Intu Properties Plc INTUP.L warned it would likely breach its debt commitments at the end of June due to falling rental payments and will seek standstill agreements with creditors to ride out the coronavirus crisis.

+* FERREXPO: Pellets producer Ferrexpo Plc FXPO.L appointed James North as its acting chief executive officer, six months after Kostyantin Zhevago stepped down temporarily to resolve issues at his former business in Ukraine

 * BoE: The Bank of England is looking more urgently at options such as negative interest rates and buying riskier assets to prop up the country's economy to fight the coronavirus crisis, the BoE's chief economist was quoted as saying.